Patient education: Renal cell carcinoma (kidney cancer) (Beyond the Basics)

 Immunotherapy of renal cell carcinoma

-Anti-angiogenic and molecularly targeted therapy for advanced renal cell carcinoma
+Anti-angiogenic and molecularly targeted therapy for advanced or metastatic clear-cell renal cell carcinoma

 Prognostic factors in patients with renal cell carcinoma